 Pre-Marathon Nightmares to Amazing Race Day BGs

-However, the Beyond Type Run marathon team sparked my interest because I wouldn’t only be running for myself — this opportunity entailed running on a team of Type 1 diabetics while advocating for education, visibility and inspiration in the Type 1 community.
+However, the Beyond Type Run marathon team sparked my interest because I wouldn’t only be running for myself—this opportunity entailed running on a team of people with type 1 diabetes while advocating for education, visibility and inspiration in the type 1 community.
 One of Beyond Type 1’s charges is to #livebeyond one’s diagnosis and shatter perceived limitations, of which I wholeheartedly agree.
 I decided that if I wanted to embody that mentality, I needed to push myself beyond my own perceived limitations.
 I needed to run this marathon.

 I applied and was accepted to the team about a month later, and marathon finish lines started to cloud my dreams.
 They weren’t all good dreams, as I was constantly questioning my ability throughout training.
 One night, I dreamed that I arrived at the start line wearing only Birkenstocks on my feet.
 Although we were only connected online, the 17 runners on the team began sharing experiences throughout the training and fundraising process, and this support was essential to my belief that I could succeed.
 We shared accomplishments as we had them, such as completing long runs or having motivating interactions with people in our community.